 The IICC in collaboration with the Food and Drug Administration (FDA) sponsored systemic harmonization and interoperability enhancement for lab data (SHIELD) workgroup, are working to pragmatically increase the adoption of the LIVD standard.
 IVD manufacturers are contributing to LIVD by publishing catalogs containing predefined LOINC codes that identify test results for their specific models and versions of devices.
 Subsequently, laboratorians consume these catalogs and use the LOINC codes to accurately represent and encode the test results in their LIS environments.
-While promising, current LIVD workflows are limited by (1) siloed publication mechanisms and lack of version control, with IVD manufacturers publishing their respective catalogs independently, and (2) significant burden in the time and cost required not only to author catalogs, but also to deploy, connect, and update laboratory instruments and software systems.
+While promising, current LIVD workflows are limited by (1) siloed publication mechanisms and lack of version control, with IVD manufacturers publishing their respective catalogs, but also to deploy, connect, and update laboratory instruments and software systems.
 Characteristics of the LIVD specification include: